Business Management (HRM) BSc (Hons) – 2023 entry

 Why choose this course

-Our business management degree programmes give you the opportunity to explore how organisations of all sizes start, run and thrive.
+Our business management courses give you the opportunity to explore how organisations of all sizes start, run and thrive.

-By combining this core business knowledge with specific expertise in human resource management on our BSc Business Management (Human Resource Management) pathway, you will explore the human dimension of business and management – a complex but immensely exciting, rich and interdisciplinary area of knowledge.
+By combining this core business knowledge with specific expertise in human resource management on our BSc (Hons) Business Management (Human Resource Management) pathway, you’ll explore the human dimension of business and management – a complex but immensely exciting, rich and interdisciplinary area of knowledge.

 What you will study